 8 classic books by Indigenous writers that deserve another look

-June is Indigenous Book Club Month and National Indigenous History Month in Canada.
-Last year, Métis writer Cherie Dimaline curated this list of eight classic books by Indigenous writers for CBC Books.
+June is National Indigenous History Month in Canada.
+In 2018, Métis writer Cherie Dimaline curated this list of eight classic books by Indigenous writers for CBC Books.

 Dimaline is the author of Red Rooms, The Girl Who Grew a Galaxy, A Gentle Habit and The Marrow Thieves.
 In 2017, she won the Governor General's Literary Award for young people's literature — text and Kirkus Prize for young readers' literature for The Marrow Thieves.
 In 2018, singer Jully Black defended The Marrow Thieves on Canada Reads.
 Her latest is the novel Empire of Wild.

 "Here is the seminal work that brought the word Métis into Canadian homes and the name Maria Campbell into our hearts.
 An autobiographical accounting of a woman, a mother, a community and a nation, Halfbreed is a masterpiece that has stood the test of time and continues to bring voice and bestow power."

 "Anyone reading the autobiographical Bobbi Lee for the first time would get the impression that Lee Maracle was an unflinchingly honest, doggedly determined and brilliantly worded force.
 They would be correct.
 This book chronicling colonial impacts in the 1960-1980s started it all for a grandmother of Indigenous literature.
 Bobbi Lee remains a must-read."

 - Lee Maracle is an oral storyteller first and foremost — that's been key to her storied writing career